 There are several satnav-style navigation apps in the apps store.
 I shall outline just three here.
 Apple's Maps is free and pre-installed on iPhones and iPads.
 The other two, Google Maps and GoodMaps Outdoors, are also free and can be installed from the App Store.
 All three work well with VoiceOver and will probably be accessible to people with low vision using Zoom and other low vision iPhone features but I have little experience of that.

-Apple Maps and Google Maps have satnav capability designed for general use which has excellent accessibility.
+Apple Maps and Google Maps have satnav capability designed for general use which both have good accessibility.
 GoodMaps Outdoors was designed specifically for blind users and was originally a charged app from Sendero, then sold as RNIB Navigator and was finally acquired and made free by GoodMaps, who previously specialised only in indoor navigation systems.

 All three apps have good knowledge of pedestrian alleyways that aren't accessible to vehicles but can't guide you on countryside footpaths.
 In addition to turn by turn instructions, Goodmaps Outdoors can also provide information about approaching intersections and nearby points of interest.
 I have found that Goodmaps Outdoors information about approaching intersections isn't totally reliable and sometimes doesn't alert me to an upcoming intersection that I have to cross so please use it with caution.